ssbc/multiblob/README.md

 retrive that blob, but error if the size does not exactly match the `size` property, or is over `max` property (in bytes)

+### getSlice (opts) => Source

+create a source stream that reads a slice of a given blob, from the `start` property to the `end` property, in bytes.
+Error if the file does not exist or if the size of the whole blob does not exactly match the `size` property, or is over `max` property (in bytes).

 ### has(hash, cb)

 check if the given hash is in the store.